daokid-ai/aicamp_oreo/README.md

 # Project aicamp_oreo
-Project for ML classification object detection for a dog named Oreo in images.
+Project for Computer Vision object detection for a dog named Oreo in images.

 ## Subheader
 will try to manage with branch versus masterr